-This species is known from Alto Pance (Corea), Municipality of Cali, in the Valle del Cauca Department on the eastern slope of the Cordillera Occidental, in Colombia, at 2,600m asl.
+This species is known from Alto Pance (Corea), municipality of Cali, Valle del Cauca Department on the eastern slope of the Cordillera Occidental, Colombia, at 2,600 m asl.
+Its EOO is 28 km2.

 Habitat and Ecology

-It is a terrestrial and diurnal species, with all specimens having been found in artificially cleared forest.
-Its breeding habits are not known, but it presumably breeds in streams like other species in the genus.
+This species is from cloud forest.
+This is a terrestrial and diurnal species, with all specimens having been found in artificially cleared forest.
+Its breeding habits are unknown but it is presumably egg laying and breeds in streams, similar to its congeners.

 Red List Status